Manuel María Lombardini: Centralist Republic of Mexico

 Under the Centralist Republic of Mexico, in 1836, he joined the campaign against Texas which had already won a de facto independence in 1835, unrecognized by Mexican authorities.
-He was placed under the command of Nicholas Bravo, in 1836, but when the Pastry War broke out, he joined the struggle against the French, marching towards Veracruz and afterward Tuxpam with the forces commanded by General Cos.
+He was placed under the command of Nicolás Bravo, in 1836, but when the Pastry War broke out, he joined the struggle against the French, marching towards Veracruz and afterward Tuxpam with the forces commanded by General Cos.

 During the Federalist Revolt of 1839 against the rule of President Anastasio Bustamante who had returned to power, he was taken prisoner by the federalist commanders Urrea and Mejia.
 He returned in Mexico in time for the Federalist Revolt of 1840, during which insurgents took control of the National Palace and during which warfare devastated the capital for twelve days.
 He joined Valencia during another revolt, against President Anastasio Bustamante on 31 August 1841, not aimed at restoring the federalist system, but upon establishing a stronger more centralist system which came to be known as the Bases of Tacubaya.

 He fought bravely during the Mexican-American War, and was wounded at the Battle of Angostura.
 When Mexican forces evacuated the capital in September, 1847, they did so under Lombardini's command.
 After the war ended he was made a commander in the capital.
 He defended the troops who lost their jobs in the wake of the Arista administration's vast downsizing measures, and when revolution flared up, he came to an arrangement with the leaders of the Plan of Jalisco in 1852.
 Both President Arista and President Ceballos resigned after being able to control the revolution and the insurgents then chose Lombardini as the new president on 8 February.